 Principle of the method.
 The method is based on the ability of vitamin C to reduce 2,6-dichlorphenolindophenol, which has red staining in acidic medium and decolorizes after reduction; in alkaline medium it has blue staining.
-To preserve vitamin C from destruction the studied solution is titrated in acidic medium by alkaline solution of 2,6-dichlorphenolindophenol till rose staining appears.
+The studied solution is titrated in acidic medium by alkaline solution of 2,6-dichlorphenolindophenol till rose staining appears.